Does Hot Water Weigh More Than Cold? The Surprising Truth About Temperature and Mass

 You don’t need a lab to see these

 principles in action.
-On top of that, grab a tall glass or clear container and fill it halfway with ice water.
-Which means then carefully pour hot water (from an electric kettle or tap) over the top.
-Here's the thing — you’ll notice distinct layers forming—the hot water sits above the cold, creating a visible thermal stratification.
+You’ll notice distinct layers forming—the hot water sits above the cold, creating a visible thermal stratification.
+Grab a tall glass or clear container and fill it halfway with ice water.
+Then carefully pour hot water (from an electric kettle or tap) over the top.
 For a more dramatic effect, use food coloring: drop a few drops into each layer and watch how the colors remain separated before slowly mixing.

 Alternatively, try the classic “egg drop” demonstration.
-Fill a glass with water and let it sit until any dissolved gases settle.
 Carefully lower a raw egg into the water—it should sink to the bottom.
 Now, heat a separate portion of water to a rolling boil and let it cool slightly (but keep it hot).
+Consider this: fill a glass with water and let it sit until any dissolved gases settle.
 Slowly pour this hot water into the same glass over the back of a spoon to minimize mixing.
 The egg will slowly rise and float toward the surface.

 These simple experiments underscore a fundamental truth: temperature profoundly influences the behavior of matter.
 Understanding how heat alters molecular motion and density isn’t just academic—it governs weather patterns, ocean currents, and even the survival of marine ecosystems.